 With our pre-selling hopes crushed we got back to building the product.

 A Tip on Pre-selling: Use a Prototyping Software

-If you don’t have your product ready for demoing you can use a tool like Adobe XD, Sketch or Marvel to simulate an interactive software from your static designs.
+If you don’t have your product ready for demoing you can use a tool like Adobe XD, Sketch, or Marvel to simulate interactive software from your static designs.
 Marvel is the easiest one to use if you’re not a web designer.
 You can create visual prototypes such as this one – a prototype we made for one of our ideas.
 Although a bit out of the skill scope for a marketer, I highly encourage you to get the hang of one visual software, it would save you back and forth with your team’s designer.

 A Solution Pivot

 From March 2016 up until our public launch in November 2016 we were building the product.
 And when I say building, I mean we spent 80% of our time figuring out HOW to build it.

 Lead generation is a tough field to get into.
 Scrapping large volumes of data from locked-in sources like LinkedIn is reserved only for the savviest and most financially favored companies.
 We were neither of those.

 We were forced to make a significant product or “solution” pivot — we had to dramatically limit the feature set of HeadReach to only finding contacts of prospects.
 That was the only way we could get this thing off the ground.

 A pivot is a “structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth.”